 For better understanding on how to create an Automation, we are going to create an Automation using Build From Scratch.
 It allows you to create an automation from scratch using triggers, conditions and actions for any requirement without a template.

 - Click Build from Scratch.
-The How would a lead enter your Automation? pop-up box appears.
+The How would a lead enter your Automation? pop-up box appears:

-This pop-up box allows you choose the trigger or the starting point of your Automation.
+The above pop-up box allows you choose the trigger or the starting point of your Automation.
 The different triggers are explained below:

 - New Lead – Select this, if you want an automation to begin when a Lead is created in your LeadSquared system.
 Example: When a Lead is created you can automate Emails to send to the Lead, notify the Lead owner with the Lead details and so on.

 - Lead Update – Select this, if you want an automation to begin when a Lead is updated in your LeadSquared system.
 Example: When the Lead location is changed, you can notify the Lead owner with the new location of the Lead or sent an Email to the Lead with the details of your office in the new location and so on.

 - New Activity on Lead – Select this, if you want an automation to begin when the Lead performs a new activity like form submission, webpage visit and so on.
 Example: When the Lead performs Activities such as Form Submission, Web Page visit and so on, you can automate the introductory and follow-up Emails to be sent to the Lead.

 - Lead Added to List – Select this, if you want an automation to begin when a Lead is added to a particular list in your LeadSquared system.
 Example: When the Lead is a added to a Priority Lead list, update the Lead Stage of the Lead to ”Customer”.
 For more information on Lead Stages, refer to Managing Lead Stages.